Lavinia Kitai: International

-Kitai made her Test Debut for the Cook Islands in the back row against the Australian Jillaroos in the 2021 World Cup fixture at LNER Community Stadium in York.
-The Cook Islands lost 74–0 to the eventual World Champions.
+Kitai made her senior international debut for the Cook Islands in as a starting edge forward against the Australian Jillaroos in the opening round at LNER Community Stadium in York.
+The Cook Islands lost 74–0 to the eventual tournament winners.
+Katai also played in the second round loss to New Zealand and third and final round win over France.